Healthy eating is about having a healthy balanced diet and choosing healthier options when preparing meals!

 Our body gets most of its energy from carbohydrates (carbs).
 Digestion breaks carbs down into glucose (sugar), powering everything we do – from breathing to thinking.
 This is why we can’t entirely cut out carbs from our diet.

 Choose wholegrains where possible.
 Wholegrains retain their original state after milling, hence retaining all the nutrients.
 Refined grains like white rice, in contrast, are easier to eat but lack fibre, vitamins and minerals.
-Wholegrains are nutrient-rich carbs and some examples of these are brown rice; grains such as oats, quinoa, barley, and rye; wholegrain noodles and pasta; whole-meal bread; and wholegrain cereals.
+Wholegrains are nutrient-rich carbs.
+Examples of wholegrain options are:

-Other choice carbs to go for are lentils, beans, sweet potatoes and potatoes (including the nutritious skins).
+Other good sources of carbohydrates to go for are lentils, beans, sweet potatoes and potatoes (including the nutritious skins).

 Naturally low in fat, calories and sodium,